The Whispered Name: Plot

-As described in a film magazine, Lagdon Van Kreel (Clary), millionaire, is sued by his wife Marcia (Mersch) for divorce at the instigation of her attorney, Craig Stephenson (Merkyl), who has been making love to her.
+As described in a film magazine, Lagdon Van Kreel (Clary), millionaire, is sued by his wife Marcia (Mersch) for divorce at the instigation of her attorney, Craig Stephenson (Merkyl), who has been having sex with her.
 They put detectives on Lagdon's trail.
 In the meantime Anne Gray (Clifford), a young country woman, elopes with Robert Gordon (Lawrence), a scapegrace, who seeks to victimize her.
 They arrive at Van Kreel's hotel, where he discovers Gordon's plans, interferes, and takes charge of the young woman.
 The detectives, suspecting that this is a clandestine meeting, obtain a flash photograph of the two.
 Anne, alarmed, flees.
 She does not learn Lagdon's name, nor does he hers.
 She obtains a position on the News, an ultraconservative journal edited by John Manning (Welch), the son of its founder.
 Its assistant managing editor, Fred Galvin (Stevenson), is secretly owner of the Tattle-tale, a gutter-weekly retailing scandal.
 Galvin is watching the Van Kreel divorce eagerly, scenting blackmail.
 In the meantime Anne and Manning fall in love with each other.
 Fred learns that Anne was the young woman seen with Langdon in the hotel and sends her to Marcia Van Kreel's home to interview her, secretly informing the latter who Anne is.
 Marcia denounces her.
 Langdon enters and insists that the girl is innocent.
 Anne telephones Fred Galvin, begging him to clear her, and he taunts her.
 John, overhearing, administers a thrashing to Fred, who confesses owning the scandal weekly, and admits that it is a blackmail scheme.
 He admits that he and lawyer Craig Stephenson work up divorce cases, then use the weekly to levy tribute through fear of public scandal.
 John Manning breaks up the ring and clears the situation up in a dramatic finale.